IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Experiments

-Following previous works, We also compare our model IPAD with other published state-of-the-art methods on the six widely used benchmarks, segmenting them into non-autoregressive models (NAR) and autoregressive models (AR).
+Following previous works, We also compare our model IPAD with other published state-of-the-art methods on the six widely used benchmarks.
 As delineated in Table~\ref{sota_comparison}, it is evident that AR methods typically outperform their NAR counterparts.
 Even though an external language module can function as a recognition checker and refine the preliminary recognition results, the performance of LM methods consistently lags behind that of the AR models.
-Further, by leveraging the diffusion model, IPAD elevates performance across nearly all datasets, marking a notable impact on irregular ones.
+Furthermore, by leveraging the diffusion model, IPAD elevates performance across nearly all datasets, marking a notable impact on irregular ones.
 This paper tries to balance the accuracy and the efficiency.
+Our IPAD demonstrates accuracy comparable to most autoregressive methods while ensuring accelerated inference speed.
+Compared to the AR-based method PARSeq 1 refinement~\cite{bautista2022scene}, our methodology produces similar accuracy on average but needs 2.5ms less time.
 Aligning with PARSeq~\cite{bautista2022scene}, we also train our models utilizing real data.
 As delineated in Table~\ref{sota_comparison}, trained on real datasets, our IPAD can also align in accuracy with the refined autoregressive model, PARSeq$_A$.